wgmods/Mods-API-Documentation/docs/PythonAPI/customPorts.md

 - portDisplayName - a displayed port name, str
 - isPremium - if the port is premium or not, bool
 - peculiarities - an array of the port’s peculiarities (e.g. peculiarities = [ 'arpeggio' ])

 ---

+### removeCustomPort(portName)
+This method removed the new port from the port selection menu.

+#### Input parameters
+- portName - a name of the uploaded port, str

+---